 claimed frequency band of 170 - 6000 Hz for music is

-was only for spying, there was no talk of music,
+purposes, and there was no talk of music, although in

 add that the mechanics of the recorder works very